cossacklabs/product-docs/acra/keys/operations/rotation.md

 and be ready to do it again after the breach has been confirmed and contained.

 <!--
-Key store version 2 is able to track cryptoperiods of keys.
+Keystore version 2 is able to track cryptoperiods of keys.
 However, it is not possible to view them at the moment.
 This section will be expanded when that's available.
 -->